 How important is governance to the success of a CAP?

-What are the CAP Guidelines?
+What is the CAP Guideline?

-What the CAP Guidelines cover
+What the CAP Guideline covers

 Setting up the CAP—This includes defining the purpose of the plan and deciding whether to use service providers to carry out certain tasks.